 Liurnia of the Lakes map

-Liurnia of the Lakes is the large strip of land and water up the eastern side of the world.
+Liurnia of the Lakes is the large strip of land and water up the western side of the world.
 The highest point is in the Moonlight Altar, an area accessible by progressing through Ranni’s questline.

 Caelid is the reddish territory to the east, an area that is accessible early in the game but more suited for mid- to late-game play.